 By the summer of 1941, the Fuhrer ordered the systematic extermination of all Jewish people in Europe.
 Called the Final Solution, this genocide program began at Auschwitz, but ultimately included six death camps, all in Poland, specially equipped for mass murder.
-European Jews, plus some other 'undesirables,' were typically deported by freight and cattle cars, packed shoulder to shoulder for days without room to sit, without protection from weather and without food, water or bathroom facilities.
+European Jews, plus some others considered ''undesirable,'' were typically deported by freight and cattle cars, packed shoulder to shoulder for days without room to sit, without protection from weather and without food, water or bathroom facilities.
 Those who survived the train ride were separated upon arrival.

 Useful prisoners were tattooed with a number, stripped of their clothes and belongings, shaved and hosed down.
 They were often allowed to live as long as they were productive workers for the German war machine.
-Those who weren't useful enough were killed immediately, including almost all children and the elderly.
+Those who weren't useful enough were killed immediately, including almost all children and older adults.
 A number of execution methods were tested, but by January of 1942, Zyklon-B gas became the preferred method.
 The earliest victims were buried in mass graves, but cremation soon became the only sustainable option.

 There are very few known cases of resistance or rebellion in the camps or even the ghettos, and the Nazis suppressed all uprisings successfully.
 However, a few individuals did manage to escape to safety.